preeti-verma8600/Deep-Learning/README.md

 ## Task 2: Object Detection

-This assignment focuses on fine-tuning a pre-trained object detection model with a new object category.
+This assignment focuses on fine-tuning a pre-trained object detection model (Yolov8n) with a new object category.
-- Annotate 100 images (80 for training, 20 for validation).
+- Curated new dataset bagpack for detection task using Roboflow: [Dataset](https://universe.roboflow.com/preetiverma/bagpack-dataset).
 - Fine-tune the YOLOv8 model.

 **Dataset**:
-- Annotate and fine-tune using 100 images (80 train, 20 val).
+- Annotate 545 images.

 **Evaluation**: Performance measured using mAP (mean Average Precision).